 Since then, over 200 “I Have A Dream” programs have operated in 28 states, Washington, D.C., and New Zealand, together serving 18,000 Dreamers.
 “I Have A Dream” has also freely shared its model with others — individuals, corporations, church and community groups, and government agencies — to generate other educational support programs that help many more children who lack a clear pathway to college.
 Of the 54 who remain in contact with the organization, more than 90% have earned their high school diplomas or GED certificates; and 60% have pursued higher education.
 The Dreamers have received degrees from Bard College, Barnard College, Swarthmore College, Rensselaer Polytechnic Institute, CUNY Hunter, and other schools.
 Almost all of the P.S.
 121 Dreamers hold fulfilling jobs, and now their children are beginning to graduate from college.

-Our History – The Colorado “I Have A Dream Foundation”
+Our History – Colorado “I Have A Dream” Foundation

-Today, many of those “early adopters” remain involved including Chris Romer, Rusty Wehner, Noel Ginsburg and Rob Cohen.
-They remember fondly the guidance and generosity of Anabel and Jerry McHugh and continue to believe that impact is measured in years-that we can do more good by helping kids over the long haul than many in the short-term.
-Their vision has evolved with the creation of of the first “Dreamer” school in Colorado, which now allows CIHAD to reach 10x the number of students.
+Today, many of those “early adopters” remain involved including Chris Romer, Rusty Wehner, Noel Ginsburg, and Rob Cohen.
+They remember fondly the guidance and generosity of Anabel and Jerry McHugh and continue to believe that impact is measured in years and through a deep, sustained commitment to youth and their families, our community can thrive.